wso2/docs-is/en/includes/guides/authentication/mfa/add-passkey-login.md

     ![Rename passkey in {{ product_name }}]({{base_path}}/assets/img/guides/passwordless/passkey/rename-passkey.png){: width="300" style="border: 0.3px solid lightgrey;"}

 8. Click **Submit** to complete the enrollment.
 You'll be authenticated in the application.

+!!! note
+    To ensure Passkey work with federated authenticators such as Google, Facebook, etc., it is necessary for the federated user to be previously provisioned to {{ product_name }}.
+Failure to do so will result in the user being redirected to an error page.